 Those aromas will be packaged at their peak.

-We want to see your first taste of Great Lakes IPA!
-Follow us on Facebook, Twitter, and Instagram and let us know what you think of that dry-hopped goodness by tagging your photo or review with #GreatLakesIPA!
+We want to see your first can of Great Lakes IPA!
+Follow us on Facebook, Twitter, and Instagram and show us how you're enjoying that dry-hopped goodness by tagging your photo or review with #GreatLakesIPA!